gosub-com/Zurfur/README.md

 | `mut` | Caller may mutate, but not assign | Callee retains ownership.
 Not valid for `ro` types
 | `ref mut` | Caller may mutate or assign | Requires annotation (i.e. `ref`) at the call site

 ## Types

 The ones we all know and love:

-    i8, u8, byte, i16, u16, i32, u32, i64, int, u64, f32, f64, xint
+    i8, u8, byte, i16, u16, i32, u32, i64, int, u64, f32, f64, xint, object

-`byte` is an alias for `u8`.  `int` is an alias for `i64`.  `xint` is either i32 or i64 depending on the compilation target.
+`byte` is an alias for `u8`.  `int` is an alias for `i64`.  `xint` is either u32 or u64 depending on the compilation target.  `object` is the base class for all types, even though Zurfur doesn't yet support any kind of inheritance.

 | Type | Description
 | :--- | :---
 | Array\<T\> | An immutable array of **immutable** elements and a constant `Count`.
 Even if the array contains mutable elements, they become immutable when copied into the array.
+Arrays can be copied very quickly, just by copying a reference.
 | str | An `Array<byte>` with support for UTF-8.  `Array` is immutable, therefore `str` is also immutable
 | Buffer\<T\> | A mutable array of mutable elements, but with a *constant* `Count`
 | List\<T\> | Dynamically sized mutable list with mutable elements